a-karma/Bogor_Workshop/DAY_3/Session2.md

 ### 1. Building phylogenetic trees with IQtree

-First create a new directory for this session in your home directory (`~/`).
+First create a new directory for this session in your home directory (`~/`) with a subdirectory specifically for this analysis.
 Recall the guidelines with went through on day 1.

 Next activate the correct conda environment for the day
 > `Hint` - this will be the same as the one you were using this morning

 We will keep the output files for each analysis in their own directory, so make a directory for this analysis and navigate to it.
 This is your working directory.

-### Convert to phylip format
+#### Convert to phylip format
 The program you will use to make the tree is called `iqtree`. `iqtree` requires an alignment file as an input but this can take several formats.
 We will be using the `.phylip` alignment format.
 To generate this from the vcf file, you need to use a script called `vcf2phylip.py`.